Blur (video game): Sales

 In the US, Blur sold 31,000 units in its first five days of release according to the NPD.
 The game ultimately sold 500,000 units.

 Despite disappointing sales, Nick Davies of Bizarre Creations had announced in July 2010 that the studio intended to create more games in the series, and wanted to make it the biggest racing franchise.
-He attributed the sales performance of Blur, to the fact that the game was released at "a very busy time for racing games", and that it "came out at the same time as ModNation Racers and Split/Second."
+He attributed the sales performance of Blur to the fact that the game was released at "a very busy time for racing games", and that it "came out at the same time as ModNation Racers and Split/Second."
 However, he believed "that the strong multiplayer component would give the game staying power", and "it's going to be a slow-burner".

 On February 18, 2011, Activision announced that it was closing Bizarre Creations, stating: Over the past three years since our purchase of Bizarre Creations, the fundamentals of the racing genre have changed significantly.
 Although we made a substantial investment in creating a new IP, Blur, it did not find a commercial audience.
 Bizarre is a very talented team of developers, however, because of the broader economic factors impacting the market, we are exploring our options regarding the future of the studio, including a potential sale of the business.

 Sequels

 A sequel was planned for Blur, and work had started on it using an all-new engine, but it was cancelled when Bizarre Creations was shut down by Activision.
-Work-in-progress videos of the intended sequel were released post-mortem, one of which show a race in Blurs Brighton track, adding a rainstorm, another that shows an Audi R8 racing in a track set in Dubai, showcasing the ability to temporarily run sideways on the side of a curved building, and another of an Ultima GTR racing down a snow-capped mountain during an avalanche.
+Work-in-progress videos of the intended sequel were released post-mortem, one of which show a race in Blurs Brighton track, adding a rainstorm, another that shows an Audi R8 racing in a track set in Dubai, showcasing the ability to temporarily drive sideways on the facade of a curved building, and another of an Ultima GTR racing down a snow-capped mountain during an avalanche.

 On October 25, 2013 a free-to-play spin-off mobile game called Blur Overdrive was released on Android, developed by Nottingham based App Crowd, and distributed by Marmalade, who licensed the Blur brand from Activision.
 An iOS version was released on November 1, 2013.
 Blur: Overdrive uses a top-down perspective and features eight different power-ups and six cars, which can be upgraded individually in ten steps.
 Touchscreen controls allow to choose from a floating steering wheel, a slide bar or a virtual pad.
 Player mods and Power Up mods are not connected to the car upgrading system and change how power-ups influence the combat.